arkane-systems/arkane-libraries/Arkane Libraries/Arkane.Core/Logging/NOTE.md

 ﻿# LibLog

-This library incorporates the functionality and much of the code of LibLog, a now discontinued universal logging abstraction.
+This library incorporates the functionality and much of the code of LibLog, a now discontinued universal logging abstraction, by Damian Hickey.

 LibLog was licensed under the MIT license.